-Courttia Newland is the author of eight books including his much-lauded debut, The Scholar.
+Courttia Newland is an editor, screenwriter and author of eight books including his much-lauded debut, The Scholar.
 His most recent novel, A River Called Time, was longlisted for the Gordon Burn Prize.
-He co-edited The Penguin Book of New Black Writing in Britain, and his short stories have featured in various anthologies and been broadcast on BBC Radio 4.
-As a screenwriter, he has co-written episodes of Steve McQueen’s 2020 BBC series Small Axe.

 Dr Richard Sheldon is senior lecturer in social and economic history at the University of Bristol.
 He is working on a book The Politics of Bread in Eighteenth Century Britain and is also currently working on global histories of protest movements.

 Rose Wallis is a senior lecturer in British Social History and Associate Director of the Regional History Centre at the University of West England.
 Rose’s published research considers the dynamic relationship between the law and society, with a particular focus on the regional judiciary, criminal justice and social protest.
-She is also consultant historian at Shire Hall historic courthouse museum in Dorset, and works with a number of heritage partners on public engagement with criminal justice histories and their relevance in the present.
+She works with a number of heritage partners on public engagement with criminal justice histories and their relevance in the present.

 Ra Page is the CEO and Founder of Comma Press.
 He has edited over 20 anthologies, including The City Life Book of Manchester Short Stories (Penguin, 1999), The New Uncanny (winner of the Shirley Jackson Award, 2008), and most recently Resist: Stories of Uprising (2019).
-He has coordinated a number of publisher development initiatives, including Literature Northwest (2004-2013), and the Northern Fiction Alliance (2016-present).
 He is a former journalist and has also worked as a producer and director on a number of short films.